sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 With semaphores, a number of tasks to hold the lock at a time can be specified while initializing/declaring semaphore.
 This value is called as usage count or simply count.

-- Count = 1	--> 	Binary Sempahore, used for mutual exclusion
+- Count = 1	--> 	Binary Semaphore, used for mutual exclusion
 - Count > 1	-->	Counting Semaphore